 Oculus Go does its job quite well, however, the virtual reality experience that it offers is limited, since it forces the user to be immobile in a place by simply looking around.
 But with Oculus Quest everything changes, since now we will have total freedom to move, thus achieving an area of action that introduces us even more into the virtual experience.
 And all this without the need of a PC or mobile phone.

-The headset arrives with a viewfinder equipped with a large number of cameras that are responsible for scanning the environment to create a virtual gaming area.
+The headset arrives with a viewfinder equipped with many cameras responsible for scanning the environment to create a virtual gaming area.
 This game area will be limited in the image of the viewer whenever we approach it, so at all times we will know how far we can go.